Stumpii/EDAPGui/docs/Waypoint.md

                                             #   'Bod' - Body
                                             #   'Sta' - Station
                                             #   'Set' - Settlement
-                                            #   'Nav' - This is a special case that uses the Navigation Panel (Panel #1) to select the bookmark.
+                                            #   'Nav' - This is a special case that uses the Navigation Panel (Panel #1) to
+                                            #      select the bookmark.
-                                            #       This is primarily for system targets that do not show up in system map, like Mega Ships.
+                                            #      This is primarily for system targets that do not show up in system map,
+                                            #      like Mega Ships.
-                                            #       Note that the Nav Panel list is highly variable due to what is in system and where you
+                                            #      Note that the Nav Panel list is highly variable due to what is in system
-                                            #       drop into a system, so filter your Nav Panel first.
-So use with caution.
+                                            #      and where you drop into a system, so filter your Nav Panel first.
+So use
+                                            #      with caution.
                                             #   Note: System Colonisation Ships can only be bookmarked at the Gal Map level,
                                             #       so this is not applicable to Col Ships.
         "SystemBookmarkNumber": 1,          # The bookmark index within the type specified above.
                                             #   Set to 0 or -1 if bookmarks are not used.
         "SellCommodities": {},              # The dictionary of commodities to sell.
-Same format as the Global shopping list above.
+Same format as the Global shopping list
-                                            #   Additionally, for Colonisation Ships and Fleet Carriers in 'Transfer' mode,
+                                            #   above.
+Additionally, for Colonisation Ships and Fleet Carriers in 'Transfer'
-                                            #   as all commodities must be transferred, it is okay to put '"All": 0' as the sell good to trigger a sell/transfer all.
+                                            #   mode, as all commodities must be transferred, it is okay to put '"All": 0'
+                                            #   as the sell good to trigger a sell/transfer all.
         "BuyCommodities": {},               # The dictionary of commodities to buy.
-Same format as the Global shopping list above.
+Same format as the Global shopping list
-                                            #   If you define global and waypoint buy shopping lists, the waypoint shopping list will be processed first,
+                                            #   above.
+If you define global and waypoint buy shopping lists, the waypoint
-                                            #   Additionally, for Colonisation Ships and Fleet Carriers in 'Transfer' mode,
+                                            #   shopping list will be processed first.
+Additionally, for Colonisation
+                                            #   Ships and Fleet Carriers in 'Transfer' mode, as all commodities must be
-                                            #   as all commodities must be transferred, it is okay to put '"All": 0' as the buy good to trigger a transfer all.
+                                            #   transferred, it is okay to put '"All": 0' as the buy good to trigger a
+                                            #   transfer all.
         "UpdateCommodityCount": true,       # Update the buy counts above when goods are purchased (not sold).
+Sell counts
-Sell counts are never updated.
+                                            #   are never updated.
-        "FleetCarrierTransfer": false,      # If this 'station' is a Fleet Carrier allows option to TRANSFER goods rather than BUY/SELL,
+        "FleetCarrierTransfer": false,      # If this 'station' is a Fleet Carrier allows option to TRANSFER goods rather
-                                            #   Set to False to Buy/sell, True to Transfer.
-Transfer is by default everything you have.
+                                            #   than BUY/SELL, set to False to Buy/sell, True to Transfer.
+Transfer is by
+                                            #   default everything you have.
         "Skip": true,                       # Skip this waypoint.
-EDAP will not change this value, so a good way to disable a waypoint without deleting it.
+EDAP will not change this value, so a good way to disable
+                                            #   a waypoint without deleting it.
         "Completed": false                  # If false, process this waypoint.
 One complete EDAP will switch to True.
+Once
-Once all waypoints are complete, EDAP will switch to False.
+                                            #   all waypoints are complete, EDAP will switch to False.
     },
     "2": {
         "SystemName": "Synuefe ZX-M b54-1",